hellobyehellobyehellobae-oss/ABSA-Smartphone-Reviews/cloud_pipeline/storage/README.md

 so that it is possible to automatically merge dataset running one script(merging folder)

-## I added part of only high category storing, because for main category the process is the same, difference in
+## I added part for only high category storing, because for main category the process is the same, but the difference is only in
 ```
 main_cat_df = pd.DataFrame(
         list(merged_dict.items()), columns=["row_id", "main_category"]